Frequently Asked Questions

 Will it be available throughout the US or only on specific waterways to start and what kinds of products will it cover?

 Initially, the digital solution is designed to address barge bills of lading on southbound traffic for corn, wheat, soybeans, DDGS and soybean meal on the Mississippi River System, but it has the potential to be expanded in the future, including to other regions, such as the Columbia and Snake River System in the Pacific Northwest.

 How will the digital system work?

-The solution will be based on a customized version of essDOCS' CargoDocs DocEx platform.
-Work on the development of this platform has only just begun.
+The solution is based on a customized version of essDOCS' CargoDocs DocEx platform.

 Will this system replace phone applications?

 No. Phone applications are still the standard of the trade.
 This system is meant to handle the back-end administration of the trade.